dhisonp/ardent-design/ARDENT_DESIGN.md

 ### Do

 - Use the token system.
 Reference `tokens.json` for all values.
+- Use the default document-style container pattern (max-width 678px, centered, with gray surround on desktop) unless explicitly specified otherwise.
 - Prefer serif (Source Serif / Domine) for body text.
 - Prefer monospace (IBM Plex Mono / Geist Mono) for labels, metadata, code.
 - Prefer sans-serif (Fira Sans / Inter / FK Grotesk) for headings.